json-structure/import/draft-vasters-json-structure-import.md

 schema document.

 When the keyword is used at the root level of a schema, the imported definitions are available in the schema's root namespace.
-When used within the `$defs` section, the imported definitions are available in the respective local namespace.
+When used within the `definitions` section, the imported definitions are available in the respective local namespace.

 > **Reminder**: Any type declaration at the root level of a schema and any type
-> declaration at the root level of the `$defs` section is placed in the schema's
+> declaration at the root level of the `definitions` section is placed in the schema's
 > root namespace per section 3.3 of {{JSTRUCT-CORE}}.

 Example for `$import` at the root level: